 - gotten the name of the driver’s insurance company.

 All of these items will come in handy when you file a claim against the other driver.
 Afterward, the first thing you must do when you are involved in a motorcycle accident is fill out an Iowa Accident Report if the accident resulted in death, personal injury, or total property damages of at least $1,500.
 If law enforcement investigated the accident, the report is not required.
 If you’re filling out the report, return it via mail to the Iowa Department of Transportation in Des Moines.
 Be sure to return the report within 72 hours.

 Once you have filled out an Iowa Accident Report and mailed the report to the Iowa Department of Transportation, you should file an accident claim.
 To file the claim, contact the other driver’s insurance company and report the accident.
 You may then present the evidence mentioned above to establish that the other driver is to blame for the accident.

 Will the insurance company blame me for the accident if I’m unlicensed?

 However, like filing any type of claim, filing a motorcycle accident claim can be a tedious task whether or not you had a valid license at the time of the accident.
 The insurer may try to argue that you were at fault for the accident and may attempt to convince you that not having a valid motorcycle license is indicative of your fault.
 Thus, you must present convincing evidence that you are less than 51 percent at fault and that the other driver is actually to blame.

 An attorney at Walker, Billingsley and Bair can provide you with legal counsel about filing a claim against the other driver involved in your motorcycle accident and can help you deal with insurance adjusters.
-Call us at (888) 435-9886 to set up a consultation.
+Chat Here Now or Call us at (888) 435-9886 to set up a consultation.